 If you cook frequently at high temperatures, you may want to spice up your cooking using an oil with a higher smoke point, such as grapeseed oil.
 I would highly recommend using La Tourangelle Grapeseed Oil.

 I recommend: La Tourangelle Roasted Peanut Oil

-If you’re not suffering from an allergy and aren’t concerned about cooking for someone else shortly Peanut oil is a great oil to flavor casting iron.
+If you’re not suffering from an allergy and aren’t concerned about cooking for someone else shortly, peanut oil is an excellent oil to flavor casting iron.

-You should verify whether your oil is refined or not because they differ in smoke points, and must be seasoned at different temperatures.
+You should verify whether your oil is refined because they differ in smoke points and must be seasoned at different temperatures.

-In all aspects, peanut oil is an oil of middle range to season cast iron.
-It’s not too expensive or difficult to locate however it’s certainly not the cheapest.
+Peanut oil is not too expensive or difficult to locate; however, it’s certainly not the cheapest.

 9. Seasoning Cast Iron by Rubbing It With Butter or Ghee

 I recommend: Original Grass-Fed Ghee by 4th & Heart

 Like lard, seasoning cast iron using butter is a quick and delicious way to spice your regularly used skillet.
 But you should ensure that you’re using unsalted, real butter.

 Margarine and butter substitutes are not the best options to season cast iron.
 Always stay clear of anything with salt to flavor your skillet, though you can cook your food with salt.